bricelam/bricelam.github.io/_posts/2020-08-08-mssql-freetext-and-efcore.md

     Data Source=(local)\MSSQLSERVER;Initial Catalog=BlogsDatabase;User ID=sa;Password=Password12!

-Now that we've got the prerequisites installed, let's assume we're starting with a Post entity that has a Content property we'd like to search.
+Now that we've got the prerequisites installed, let's assume we're starting with a Post entity type that has a Content property we'd like to search.

 ``` cs
 class Post